mfoemmel/fig/README.md

 ## Retrieves ##

-By default, the resources associated with a package live in the fig home directory, which defaults to "$HOME/.fighome".
-This doesn't always play nicely with IDE's however, so fig provides a "retrieve" statement to copy resources from the repository to the current directory.
+By default, the resources associated with a package live in the Fig home directory, which defaults to "$HOME/.fighome".
+This doesn't always play nicely with IDE's however, so Fig provides a "retrieve" statement to copy resources from the repository to the current directory.

 For example, let's create a package that contains a library for the "foo"